nbolar/nbolar.github.io/_posts/2019-02-20-weatherstatus.md

 Weather Status also provides a 7-day weather forecast which can be viewed by scrolling left of the tiles.
 Upon hovering the cursor over the the image of the forecast, it shows a popup with more information about the weather on that day.

-It is powered by the DarkSky weather API for weather information as well as Mapbox API for location lookup.
+It is powered by the DarkSky weather API for weather information as well as Mapbox API for location lookup and reverse geocoding.

 You can check out the project on [GitHub](https://github.com/nbolar/Weather-Status) or if you'd like to support my work you can grab it on the [Mac App Store](https://itunes.apple.com/us/app/weather-status/id1453284596?ls=1&mt=12).